liporuwcha/liporuwcha/README.md

 I choose the strange unique name **"liporuwcha"** for this project.
 It does not mean anything.
 It is barely pronounceable.
 It is an abbreviation of the Stack Linux-Postgres-Rust-WASM-CSS3-HTML5-Axum.
 This will be the name of my "framework".
 On top of this framework it will be relatively easy to add functionality or different apps.

-The nature of three-tier architecture makes it difficult to use just one tool.
+The nature of three-tier architecture makes it difficult to use just one specialized tool.
 So tooling is limited and I want to use namespaces to make code searchable through every tier.
 Search-all-and-replace will be most of my "intelligent coding tool".

 ## Namespaces